 San Diego is viewed as one of the safest cities in the state, and quality healthcare is easily accessible wherever you live in the county.
 The same is true of public transportation, with buses, trolleys and trains running throughout the county.

 San Diego County’s population is 3,351,737, and the city of San Diego alone has over 1.4 million residents and is the second-largest in California.
 It has numerous educational and historic facilities.
 You’ll find a variety of districts and towns, each with its own flavor and personality; one is sure to fit yours.
+Below are the 10 best places to live in San Diego for Families.

 Table of Contents: